thibaudcolas/draftail.org/docs/UserGuide.md

 ## Links, images, and more

-> :warning: Links and images aren’t default features of Draftail – their behavior may differ a lot depending on how the editor is configured.
+> 🚧 Links and images aren’t default features of Draftail – their behavior may differ a lot depending on how the editor is configured.

 It’s also possible to add links within text – and manage the links with their own tooltips: